Placement Years 2026/27: The Complete Guide

 - Significantly improves graduate employment prospects

-- Builds professional skills that can't be learned in a classroom
+- Builds professional skills that cannot be learned in a classroom

 - Grows your network before you graduate